AMartins87/mythos/TESTING.md

     ![Adding a comment testing 2](media/testing/comment_testing_2.png)

-3. For users to be able to comment, they need to be logged in, otherwise following message will appear above the comment window
+3. For users to be able to comment, they need to be registered and logged in

     ![Adding a comment testing 3](media/testing/comment_testing_3.png)